Mawqef Micro

 The show criticizes certain aspects, practices and retrograde ideologies found within the Syrian society and government, while simultaneously highlighting positive traits.

 The first season of the show aired on Addounia TV from August 11, 2010, which coincided with the first day of the Arabic month of Ramadan (as per the Islamic Hijri (Lunar) calendar) through September 9, 2010 (the last day of Ramadan).
 It encompassed 30 episodes, with each episode averaging 3:30 to 4:30 minutes.

 "Mawqef" in Arabic means "Parking" and - in this case - "Bus Stop", so the literal translation of the title is "Micro Bus Stop"; however, during an interview which aired on mbc 1 channel on September 18, 2010, Ahmad F. Darwish the creator, animator, producer and director of the show stated that the title of the show is a play on words where the word "Mawqef" in Arabic also means "Situation", and "Micro" indicates a small thing so the title also means "A Small Situation" referring to the short length of the show's episodes, which - as per the show's English Press Release - keeps the episodes "boredom-free".

 Plot

 The episodes take place on the street adjacent to a Micro Bus stop, which is a common means of transportation in Syria.
-There, the two main characters of the show talk, exchange view points and argue about common daily life subjects (including topics such as: the economy, social welfare, political views... etc.), where the main idea is to highlight the contrast between two classes of people: the old-fashioned "common folk" and the new generation of educated youth.
+There, the two main characters of the show, B'ro and Shadi exchange view points and argue about common daily life subjects, including topics such as the economy, social welfare and political views.
+The main idea is to highlight the contrast between two classes of people: the old-fashioned "common folk" and the new generation of educated youth.